Skip to content

 White Monochrome

-As you move into more exciting neutrals, you can start to use different shades and tints of your chosen hue.
+s you move into more exciting neutrals, you can start to use different shades and tints of your chosen hue.
 For a white monochromatic outfit, we start with the Mariposa dress in white.
 We then want to add the Beauty Bomber in white.
 This ensemble makes a real splash in an understated cosmopolitan way.
-Pair this with Celine's new retro sunglasses and Loewe's small leather-trimmed basket tote
+Pair this with Celine's new retro sunglasses and Loewe's small leather-trimmed basket tote.

 Building a monochromatic outfit is practically effortless, but you still have complementary shades of your base color.
 So stick with your neutrals, such as black, navy, and cream, for those new to monochromatic dressing.
 Once you master these color families, you'll be ready to move to brighter and bolder colors.